taigaio/taiga-docker/README.md

 Should have the url where this is served: https[://]taiga.mycompany.com

+#### Telemetry Settings

+Telemetry anonymous data is collected in order to learn about the use of Taiga and improve the platform based on real scenarios.

+##### `ENABLE_TELEMETRY`

+You can opt out by setting this variable to "False".
+By default is "True".

 #### Email Settings

-By default, email is configured with the *console* backend, which means that the emails will be shown in the stdout.<br>
+By default, email is configured with the *console* backend, which means that the emails will be shown in the stdout.

 ##### `ENABLE_EMAIL`